THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 6. Discard/Disposal

 a.
-In the event that the UCHC Surplus Property Program Director, or his/her designee, determines that
+In the event that the UCH University Director of Logistics Management, or his/her designee, determines

-no other Health Center and/or University departments have been identified as potential recipients of surplus
+that no other Health Center and/or University departments have been identified as potential recipients of

 The following are examples of approved organizations:

-1. Non-Profit organizations accepting surplus property may be responsible for handling or any other charges incurred by the UCHC Surplus Property Program or the University of Connecticut Health Center.
+1. Non-Profit organizations accepting surplus property may be responsible for handling or any other charges incurred by the UCH Surplus Property Program or the University of Connecticut Health Center.

 7. Discard/Disposal

-1. The UCHC Surplus Property Program Director, or his/her designee, may discard/dispose of surplus property by satisfying the signature portion of the MM-2B form.
+1. The UCH University Director of Logistics Management, or his/her designee, may discard/dispose of surplus property by satisfying the signature portion of the MM-2B form.

 APPENDIX A